Clinical AI governance software built for hospitals and health systems

 Patient-Harm Risk Scoring

 Healthcare-specific risk weighting that accounts for patient harm potential, clinical AI context, affected patient populations, and human-in-the-loop oversight mechanisms.
-Produces a calibrated risk tier that maps to TRAIGA and FDA guidance.
+Produces a calibrated Risk Meridian risk class (low, moderate, or high) to help you prioritize oversight and align with FDA guidance.

 Clinical Control Framework

-Auto-generated control recommendations for each clinical AI system based on its risk tier.
+Auto-generated control recommendations for each clinical AI system based on its risk class.
 Covers human oversight checkpoints, explainability requirements, model monitoring, and bias testing — all trackable within the platform.

 Board Governance Report Pack

 Board-ready AI governance report packs generated in seconds.
-Includes executive summary, system inventory summary, risk heat map, control status, and open incident log — designed to satisfy the hospital governing board obligations emerging under AI regulation.
+Includes executive summary, system inventory summary, risk heat map, control status, and open incident log — designed to support hospital boards' growing oversight role in AI governance.

 Clinical AI Incident Management